cherylgohqp/simple-todo-list/README.md

 => calls the GET func of api to read the data in the Mongodb collection to render on current cards onto the page => handles the edit button icon on the cards

+TodoLandingPage
+=> landing page when there are no cards